Introduction to JDBC connection

 - Let the JDBC library be included.

-- Check the JDBC driver which the user needs are located on the correct classpath.
+- Check that the user needs JDBC driver located on the correct classpath.

 - To enter SQL commands, use the connection established.